Azure-Samples/azure-search-openai-demo/docs/customization.md

 Those settings are passed in the "context" field of the request to the backend, and are not saved permanently.
 However, if you find a setting that you do want to make permanent, there are two approaches:

 1. Change the defaults in the frontend.
-You'll find the defaults in `Chat.tsx` and `OneShot.tsx` (for Ask).
+You'll find the defaults in `Chat.tsx` and `Ask.tsx`.
 For example, this line of code sets the default retrieval mode to Hybrid:

 ```typescript
 const [retrievalMode, setRetrievalMode] = useState<RetrievalMode>(RetrievalMode.Hybrid);